Funding Lab: Our first assignment has been assigned

 Episode 3: “One Heartfelt Story Is Worth More Than Ten Features”

-Episode 4: “We Are Gen Z, the Generation Launching Fundraising Campaigns”
+Episode 4: “We Are Gen Z, Launching Crowdfunding Campaigns”

 Episode 5: “Is There Such a Thing as This Kind of Crowdfunding?
-People Deeply Dedicated to a Single Cause”
+People Who Are Deeply Dedicated to a Single Cause”

-Episode 6: “Is There Such a Crowdfunding Campaign?
+Episode 6: “There’s a Crowdfunding Campaign Like This Too?
 Everyone’s Own Way of Thinking About the Environment”

 Episode 7: “Let’s Go on a Special Trip Through Crowdfunding”